 2. Proper waste disposal: Be mindful of what you flush down the toilet or pour down the drains.
 Avoid flushing non-biodegradable items such as wipes, feminine hygiene products, or paper towels, as they can clog the pipes and cause damage to the drain field.

 3. Conserving water: Excessive water usage can overload your septic system and strain the drain field.
 Be mindful of your water consumption and try to conserve it whenever possible.
-Fix any leaks promptly, and consider installing low-flow fixtures to reduce water usage.
+Fix leaks promptly, and consider installing low-flow fixtures to reduce water usage.

 SEPTIFIX will save you hundreds, if not thousands of dollars each year, because your septic system will run smoothly and you won’t have to worry about calling the pumpers or a plumber for a fix!